jadabrown822/SpaceShump/README.md

 >
 > __b.__ Set the __radius__ value in the BoundsCheck inspector to _2_
 >
-> __c.__ Click _Overrides_ at the top of the Inspector again, will see it saying that comething about the BoundsCheck script is different from the prefab
+> __c.__ Click _Overrides_ at the top of the Inspector again, will see it saying that something about the BoundsCheck script is different from the prefab
 >
 > __d.__ Click _BoundsCheck (Script)_ in this pop-up to get more info. here ir clearly shows that the radius value is the difference bewteen the two
 >